 These are great ideas, but unless Skoda is also going to help with initiatives to bring this to all income levels(a free summer camp, for instance, which would be a boon to parents who rely on schools to feed their children) it comes off as a bit trite.

 In conclusion, parenting is hard.
 Making ends meet is hard.
 I have so much respect for all of you out there, striving to provide the very best for your kids.
-Don't let these videos make you feel like a terrible parent because your kid doesn't know what an artichoke is.
-You're doing great and your kid is gonna turn out great.
+Don’t let these types of videos and such make you feel like a terrible parent because your kid doesn’t know what an artichoke is like without seeing it.
+You’re doing great and your kid is gonna turn out great.